emmajb1004/final_project/README.md

-Amy / A.I.MEE
+A.I.MEE

 An Interactive Narrative Experience on AI's Impact on the Creative Community

 Overview
-Amy / A.I.MEE is a multimedia visual novel built with the Ren’Py engine.
+A.I.MEE is a multimedia visual novel built with the Ren’Py engine.
 The project explores the impacts of generative Artificial Intelligence on creative communities.

 Core Gameplay Mechanics
 Environmental Investigation: Use point-and-click mechanics to interact with objects and learn more about Amy and the impact A.I. is having on her.